behu-kea/first-semester-java/lessons/week-03/4-thursday.md

 The project code should be added to a public github repo.
 Hand in the github link on Fronter!

 **Should be handed in before the 17/9**

+There will be a judge that judges the ones that uploaded a gif of the changing faces.
+There will be a small price 🏆